-Simple Chords For Beginner Guitarists
+Simple Chords for Beginner Guitarists

-Introduction To The Six String
+Introduction to the Six String

 A good exercise to familiarize yourself with your guitar is to play each string on the first 6 frets slowly one by one.
 This will allow you to get comfortable with feeling the distance between each fret horizontally as well as the vertical distance between strings as you move up and down.
-Go slow at first starting from the light E string and moving up until you get comfortable going faster.
-When you get real good try the exercise going back and forth from the first and sixth fret as well as starting from the thick E string and going repeatedly up and down.
+Go slow at first, starting from the light E string and moving up until you get comfortable going faster.
+When you get real good, try the exercise going back and forth from the first and sixth fret as well as starting from the thick E string and going repeatedly up and down.
 With enough practice you will eventually be able to move around the fret board without even looking at the strings you are playing.
 This exercise is especially effective since your strumming hand will simultaneously memorize where the strings are that need to be strummed.

-- When you comfortably have your chords down feel free to practice transitioning between them, such as playing A to E to G. Try timing yourself to see how fast you can play different chords.
+- When you comfortably have your chords down, feel free to practice transitioning between them, such as playing A to E to G. Try timing yourself to see how fast you can play different chords.

 - For extra help with strumming, try simply strumming each individual string slowly while progressively going faster without looking.
 Try to eventually do this while also skipping some strings.

 - Try listening to recordings of the different chords to recognize them by sound as you learn to play them.